-Caesar Salad is a light and refreshing side dish that has croutons, a creamy homemade dressing, on a bed of crispy romaine lettuce and topped with parmesan cheese.
+Caesar Salad is a light and refreshing side dish that has croutons, a creamy homemade dressing.
+Served on a bed of crispy romaine lettuce and topped with parmesan cheese.

 Classic Caesar Salad Recipe

 This classic Caesar Salad recipe is so easy to make from scratch.
 Yes, even the croutons!
 And my favorite part of this recipe is being able to offer my family something fresh and healthy!

 Making salads, especially this one, is a simple process but the results are outstanding.
 It pairs well with almost any meaty main dish.